Researched by Thomas DeMichelePublished - September 29, 2015 Last Updated - July 26, 2019

 I strongly suggest reading the Major works of Descartes including:

-- Discourse on the Method – where he first describes analytical geometry.
-That part is called La Géométrie.
+Discourse on the Method – where he first describes analytical geometry (the one we discuss here) and details it in the section called La Géométrie.